ton-community/ton-docs/docs/v3/documentation/smart-contracts/transaction-fees/fees.md

 ### Fees for sending TON?

-Average fee for sending any amount of TON is 0.0055 TON.
+The average fee for sending any amount of TON is 0.0055 TON.

 ### Fees for sending Jettons?

-Average fee for sending any amount of a custom Jettons is 0.037 TON.
+The average fee for sending any amount of a custom Jettons is 0.037 TON.

 ### Cost of minting NFTs?

-Average fee for minting one NFT is 0.08 TON.
+The average fee for minting one NFT is 0.08 TON.

 ### Cost of saving data in TON?

-Saving 1 MB of data for one year on TON will cost you 6.01 TON.
-Note that you don't usually need to store big amounts of data on-chain.
-Consider [TON Storage](/v3/guidelines/web3/ton-storage/storage-daemon) if you need decentralized storage.
+Saving 1 MB of data for one year on TON will cost 6.01 TON.
+Note that you usually don’t need to store large amounts of data on-chain.
+Consider using [TON Storage](/v3/guidelines/web3/ton-storage/storage-daemon) if you need decentralized storage.

 ### Is it possible to send a gasless transaction?